Death penalty not sought for alleged El Paso Walmart shooter

 Federal prosecutors will not seek the death penalty for a man accused of fatally shooting nearly two dozen people in a racist attack at a West Texas Walmart in 2019.

-The U.S. Department of Justice disclosed the decision not to pursue capital punishment against Patrick Crusius in a one-sentence notice filed with the federal court in El Paso on Tuesday.
+The U.S. Department of Justice disclosed the decision not to pursue capital punishment against Patrick Crusius in a one-sentence notice filed Tuesday with the federal court in El Paso.

 Crusius, 24, is accused of targeting Mexicans during the Aug.
-3 massacre that left dozens wounded and killed 23 people.
-The Dallas-area native is charged with federal hate crimes and firearms violations, as well as capital murder in state court, and has pleaded not guilty.
+3 massacre that killed 23 people and left dozens wounded.
+The Dallas-area native is charged with federal hate crimes and firearms violations, as well as capital murder in state court.
+He has pleaded not guilty.

-Federal prosecutors did not explain in their court filing why they won't to seek the death penalty for Crusius, although he could still face execution if convicted in state court.
+Federal prosecutors did not explain in their court filing the reason for their decision, though Crusius still could face the death penalty if convicted in state court.

-The decision not to pursue the death penalty in Crusius’ case could be a defining moment for the Justice Department, which has sent mixed signals on policies regarding the federal death penalty that President Joe Biden pledged to abolish during his presidential campaign.
+The prosecutors' decision could be a defining moment for the Justice Department, which has sent mixed signals on policies regarding the federal death penalty that President Joe Biden pledged to abolish during his presidential campaign.
 Biden is the first president to openly oppose the death penalty and his election raised the hopes of abolition advocates, who have since been frustrated by a lack of clarity on how the administration might end federal executions or whether that’s the objective.

 The decision comes weeks after Jaime Esparza, the former district attorney in El Paso, took over as U.S. attorney for West Texas.
 Esparza said when he was district attorney that he would pursue the death penalty in Crusius' case.
 A spokesman for Esparza's office referred questions to the Justice Department in Washington, D.C., where another spokesman declined to comment.